Altyn Asyr, Turkmenistan

-Altyn Asyr is a city in Tejen District, Ahal Province, Turkmenistan.
+Altyn asyr, previously known as sovkhoz Tejen (in Russian: совхоз Теджен) or Bereket, is a city and capital of Altyn asyr District, Ahal Province, Turkmenistan.
 Its main economic activity is cotton farming.
+In 2022, it had a population of 13,660 people.

 Etymology

 The words altyn asyr mean "golden age" in Turkmen.
 The phrase is used to describe the post-Soviet era of Turkmen independence, particularly during the reign of President Saparmurat Niyazov.

 History

 The municipality was founded on the basis of the Soviet-era cotton-producing "Tejen" state farm.
 Following independence, state and collective farms were redesignated villages and towns.
-The Tejen State Farm was designated a town and initially named Bereket ("fertile").
-In 2000 it was renamed Altyn Asyr ("Golden Age") and made the administrative center of a new district of the same name formed from parts of Sarahs District, Tejen District, and Kaka District.
-On 28 April 2016 Altyn Asyr was further upgraded, to city-in-a-district status, by parliamentary decree.
-The Altyn Asyr District was abolished by act of Parliament on 5 January 2018 and its territory was transferred to Tejen, Kaka, and Sarahs Districts.
-The city of Altyn Asyr was reassigned to Tejen District.
+The Tejen State Farm (sovkhoz) was designated a town and initially named Bereket ("fertile").
+In 2000 it was renamed Altyn asyr ("Golden Age") and made the administrative center of a new district of the same name formed from parts of Sarahs District, Tejen District, and Kaka District.
+On 28 April 2016, Altyn asyr was granted a city-in-a-district status by parliamentary decree.
+The Altyn asyr District was shortly abolished by act of Parliament on 5 January 2018 and its territory was transferred to Tejen, Kaka, and Sarahs Districts.
+The city of Altyn asyr was reassigned to Tejen District.
+It is reestablished on 19 September 2025.